About me

 She often performs as a soloist with professional orchestras both at home and abroad and actively participates in various chamber ensembles, including the piano trio Janus and the cello quartet Cédez.

-Ema has participated in prestigious chamber music festivals, performing with renowned musicians at events at the Pau Casals Festival, Montecastelli Festival, Ljubljana Festival, Bled Festival, Carpe Artem, GM Oder, Nei Suoni Dei Luoghi, and the Piran Music Evenings.
-Her love for chamber music was nurtured by esteemed professors Cibrán Sierra Vásquez, Lukas Hagen, Antje Weithaas, Emile Cantor, and Jonathan Brown.
+Ema has participated in prestigious chamber music festivals, performing with renowned musicians such as Antje Weithaas, Lukas Hagen, Emmanuel Tjeknavorian, Jonathan Brown at events like the Pau Casals Festival, Montecastelli Festival, Ljubljana Festival, New Music Forum, Bled Festival, Carpe Artem, GM Oder, Nei Suoni Dei Luoghi, and the Piran Music Evenings.

 Ema Krečič plays an Italian cello that once belonged to Prof. Heinrich Schiff.
 It was made by Angelo Radrizzani in 1932.